Investigating ECG Diagnosis with Ambiguous Labels using Partial Label Learning: Experiments

 In real-world ECG diagnosis, diagnostic ambiguity often arises because an ECG recording may exhibit overlapping conditions or because different practitioners interpret the same signal differently.
-In a PLL setup, each ECG recording is annotated not with its exact ground-truth label set, but with a \textit{candidate label set} that contains the true diagnosis in addition to one or more potentially incorrect labels.
-For example, if an ECG is annotated with atrial fibrillation (AF) and premature ventricular contraction (PVC), we may introduce an additional label such as ST-segment change, yielding the ambiguous candidate set $Y = \{AF, PVC, ST\}$.
-This represents the diagnostic disagreement that frequently arises in clinical practice.
+In a PLL setup, each ECG recording is annotated not with its exact ground-truth label set, but with a \textit{candidate label set} that contains the true diagnosis in addition to one or more plausible labels.
+For example, one annotator may diagnose an ECG as AF, while another may assign ST. We define a candidate label set as $Y = \{AF, ST\}$ to preserve the ambiguity for training a PLL method.
+Unlike a classical supervised setup, which resolves disagreement through majority voting or by relying on a senior expert, PLL preserves the ambiguity by defining a candidate label set such as $Y = \{AF, ST\}$.
+In the following, we describe both the real-world clinical ambiguity setting and a number of synthetic ambiguity generation strategies used in our study.